aidanjwang/build-analysis-template/README.md

-# Data Build
+# Data Build and Analysis
-A data-build repository.
+A data-build-and-analysis repository.

 ## Installation
 ### Download the Data